techfromsage/advanced-mis/topics/timeseries.md

 <a name="player-timer-2-contributors"></a>

 ### Events with class `player.timer.2.contributors`

+Talis Elevate allows you to upload video or youtube clips, or 'play' pdf files.
+This event tracks how long a user spent viewing some content in the Talis Elevate content player.

+A contributor is a user other than the owner of the content being viewed, and typically a student.

 | Column | Description | Example |
 | --- | --- | --- |